 How long should I grill chicken breast?

-How do I keep chicken from drying out?
+How do I prevent chicken breast from drying out?

 What's the difference between dry brine and wet marinade?